mohsen-ameli/dotfiles/README.md

 Export private key
 `gpg --export-secret-subkeys -a KEY_HERE > subkey`

-## Tor Browser (Security)
+## Tor Browser

-to connect to a specific country, you must specify it in the "ExitNodes" like this:
+To connect to a specific country, you must specify it in the "ExitNodes" like this:

 ```
 EntryNodes {ca} StrictNodes 1
 ExitNodes {it},{de} StrictNodes 1
 ```

-add this to "torrc" file, in windows it is located in the default tor folder and in linux it is in /etc/tor/torrc-defaults
+Add this to "torrc" file, in windows it is located in the default tor folder and in linux it is in /etc/tor/torrc-defaults

 1 means it is forced

 0 means it can also use other nodes, if they one specified does not work.

-in windows go to internet options > connections > LAN settings > Advanced and make sure "Use the same proxy server ..." is checked off, then delete everything and add this to socks (last option):
+In windows go to internet options > connections > LAN settings > Advanced and make sure "Use the same proxy server ..." is checked off, then delete everything and add this to socks (last option):
 socks: localhost port: 9050